Warming Into The Weekend - KION546

 FORECAST

-Thursday: Partly cloudy and a touch warmer, with coastal highs in the 60s to around 70ºF and 70s to around 80ºF inland.
-Winds pick up in the afternoon and could be gusty at times.
+Friday: Mostly sunny and warmer yet with coastal highs in the 60s to mid 70s—warmest on the north side of the bay—and upper 70s to upper 80s inland.
+Winds pick up again in the afternoon and could be gusty at times.

 Extended: A warming trend will continue through Saturday on the coast and probably into early next week inland as high pressure builds in.
-Skies will be mostly sunny, but some low cloudcover on the coast can’t be ruled out.
+Skies will be mostly sunny, but low clouds will thicken on the coast out of the weekend with a bit more of that “June Gloom” feel.

 -------------------------------------------------------------------------